Peta Documentation

 Platform Components

-The Peta platform consists of three integrated components that work together to provide complete MCP governance:
+Peta consists of three components for MCP governance:

 Peta Core